putaindecode/putaindecode.io/content/en/articles/js/es2015/const-let-var.md

-Thanks for taking the time to read my post, you can ask me questions, give me your feedback on the substance and form of the post or just thank me or chat on my twitter account @Nyalab or on the @putaindecode twitter account
+Thanks for taking the time to read my post, you can ask me questions, give me your feedback on the substance and form of the post or just thank me or chat on my twitter account @Nyalab or on the @putaindecode Twitter account